swaptacular/swpt-k8s-config/README.md

-**Note:** When deploying a non-production cluster, you may choose to simplify your workflow by using an external GitOps server (less secure) instead of the Git server you installed on the cluster.
-In that case you can skip this step, however, you will need to change the `flux bootstrap` command accordingly (see the "Bootstrap FluxCD" section).
+**Note:** When deploying a non-production cluster, you may choose to simplify your workflow by using an external GitOps server (less secure) instead of the Git server you have installed on the cluster.
+If that's the case, you can skip this step.
+However, you will need to update the relevant `kustomiztion.yaml` files (search for "GIT_SERVER"), and adjust the `flux bootstrap` command accordingly (see the "Bootstrap FluxCD" section).

 To authenticate to the newly installed Git server, you need to issue an SSH certificate to yourself -- that is, generate a new